-The City Council of the City of Oxnard adopted the City’s HCD-required 2013-2021 Housing Element on October 10, 2017 (Resolution 15,060).
-The 2013-2021 Housing Element provides housing and affordability information for the City, uses an HCD-assigned target of 7,301 new units as a new housing goal, and establishes 31 implementing programs to be administered by various City departments.
+The City Council of the City of Oxnard adopted the City’s HCD-required 2021-2029 Housing Element (PDF) on October 5, 2021 (Resolution 15,490).
+The 2021-2029 Housing Element provides housing and affordability information for the City, uses an HCD-assigned target of 8,549 new units as a new housing goal, and establishes 44 implementing programs to be administered by various City departments.
 Eight Housing Element programs directly involve requirements, incentives, or financial assistance for affordable housing.
 The 2021-2029 Housing Element may be viewed here

 Program 6: State Density Bonus (5 or more units)

-Developers of new residential projects containing five (5) or more units may, under most circumstances, automatically quality for 20 to 35 percent more housing units (a “density bonus”) than otherwise allowed by zoning if the developer provides a specified number and types of affordable units within the project.
+Developers of new residential development containing five (5) or more units may, under most circumstances, automatically qualify for 20 to 50 percent more housing units (a “density bonus”) than otherwise allowed by zoning if the developer provides a specified number and types of affordable units within the project.
 Such applications may also be eligible for waivers or reductions in development standards and parking ratios.
-Details are outlined in the Oxnard Municipal Code Chapter 16, Sections 16-410A to 16-410V.
-AAHOP projects qualify for a State Density Bonus.
+Details are outlined in the California Government Code Section 65915.
 Direct Density Bonus questions to Planning staff at (805) 385-7858